Itamichan/CG_photography/README.md

 #### Business goals

-* Reach the new, potential customers.
+* Reach new, potential customers.
 * Have a high conversion rate.
 * Have a fully proficient web page.
 * Have an intuitive design.

-#### Visitor goals
+#### Customer goals

 * Find a photographer for their photo session.
 * Find previous works made by the photographer.
 * Find contact information of the photographer.

-Both business and visitor goals are addressed through user stories.
+Both business and customer goals are addressed through user stories.

 ### User Stories